qanastek/DeskMap/README.md

 Desktop version of map browers such as Google Maps

-This software was developped as an assignment during the 2019/20 university year at the CERI, Avignon University (France), by the following students:
+This software was developped as an assignment during the 2019/20 university year at the CERI, Avignon University (France), by the following student:
-* Mohamed BEN YAMNA
-* Quentin Capdepon
 * Yanis Labrak
-* Zihao Zheng

 It can be used to browse maps extracted from OpenStreetMap.